How Can I Reduce the Loss of Collagen in My Face?

 - Exercise: Muscle development stimulates the growth of collagen

 - Get enough vitamin D: If you have a vitamin D deficiency, it can reduce collagen synthesis

 - Work sources of collagen into your diet by using bone broth (made by simmering bones and adding the liquid to soups, stews, rice, and quinoa) and powdered gelatin

 - Eat foods rich in vitamin C: Foods like oranges, red peppers, broccoli, and strawberries help your body synthesize hyaluronic acid, which may help boost collagen production

 - Eat foods rich in AHAs: Alpha-hydroxy acids can help reduce the appearance of wrinkles and aging skin.
 They’re found in fruits like grapefruit and oranges and in the lactic acid found in milk

 - Get enough protein: Women need 46 grams of protein a day and men need 56 grams to support the growth and health of collagen.

 - Use aloe vera: Applying it directly to the skin or taking supplements can increase collagen

 - Apply a cream with retinol: Use a cream containing retinol every day, since retinol helps heal the breakdown of collagen caused by the sun

-To find out more about how to reduce the loss of collagen in your face, make an appointment with Dr. Katayoun Motlagh in her Encino or Palmdale, CA office.
+To find out more about how to reduce the loss of collagen in your face, make an appointment with Dr. Katayoun Motlagh in her Palmdale, CA office.
 She specializes in areas of medicine including dermatology and cosmetic services and is dedicated to helping you look and feel your best.